renatozr/store-manager-api/README.md

 ## About The Project

-To exercise REST API development, unit testing, JOI validation and MySQL.
+To exercise RESTful API development, unit testing, JOI validation and MySQL.

 <!-- GETTING STARTED -->